 The Ryman Auditorium

-The historic Ryman Auditorium used to be the home of the Grand Ole Opry from the 1940’s to the 1970’s. the venue has hosted notable stars such as Elvis Presley, Johnny Cash, Van Morrison, and Minnie Pearl.
+The historic Ryman Auditorium was the home of the Grand Ole Opry from the 1940s to the 1970s.
+The venue has hosted notable stars such as Elvis Presley, Johnny Cash, Van Morrison, and Minnie Pearl.
 Today, visitors can tour the 2,362-seat auditorium, visit the museum, or catch a live show.
 Book a guided tour here.

 Nissan Stadium

-On a hot summers night in August, my wife and I parked our car downtown and walked over the bridge to see the Red Hot Chili Peppers perform at the Nissan Stadium.
+On a hot summer night in August, my wife and I parked our car downtown and walked over the bridge to see the Red Hot Chili Peppers perform at the Nissan Stadium.
 This venue is the home of the Tennessee Titans.
-It’s a very pretty and easy walk.
-Still, if you want to get a taxi or a bike cab, those options are available too.
+It's a very pretty and easy walk.
+Still, if you want to get a taxi or a bike cab, those options are available, too.

 Nashville Hop On Hop Off Trolley Tour

-The hop on hop off tour features a 90-minute trolley tour with over 100 points of interest.
+The hop-on hop-off tour features a 90-minute trolley tour with over 100 points of interest.
 You can hop on at any one of the stops.
-For example, if you are staying downtown, hop on at 201 Broadway on hop off at any one of the places that grab your interest.
-You’ll get live onboard commentary, stop a the Bicentennial Square/Farmers Market and learn about the popular Nashville sights and history.
+For example, if you are staying downtown, hop on at 201 Broadway and hop off at any one of the places that grab your interest.
+You'll get live onboard commentary, stop at the Bicentennial Square/Farmers Market, and learn about the popular Nashville sights and history.
 This is a great way to discover Nashville and the popular suburbs without paying for Uber or a Taxi every time.
 The cost is only $47.
 The stops include:

 More Walkable Attractions in Downtown Nashville: